sssngth/documents-and-policies/Lido on Ethereum - Validator Exits Policy.md

 * A validator exit request is considered "processed" once it has been broadcast to the CL and included in a proposed Beacon Chain slot.
 * A validator exit request is considered "fulfilled" once the validator has been fully exited and withdrawn.

-#### B.3.IV Monitoring and Penalties
+#### B.3.IV Monitoring & Penalties
-Additionally, there will be another piece of tooling dubbed the "Monitor Daemon" which will serve to reconcile signalled validator exit requests with processed exits by the Beacon Chain in order to determine if validators have been exited in a timely manner.
-The results of this monitoring will be publicly available in order to enable the DAO to access to the data it needs to understand the rate, flow, and efficacy of validator exits.
+Additionally, there will be another piece of tooling dubbed the "Monitor Daemon" which will serve to reconcile signalled validator exit requests with processed exits by the Beacon Chain to determine if validators have been exited in a timely manner.
+The results of this monitoring will be publicly available to enable the DAO to access to the data it needs to understand the rate, flow, and efficacy of validator exits.

 Although the process can be largely automated, to account for differences in infrastructure, working hours, and mechanism timings, the below are the required service levels for validator exits that Node Operators must adhere to.